rabellan/Crowdfunding_ETL/README.md

 After transforming the data, four CSV files will be created, this will be the basis of the project's `Postgres` database.
 From the said CSV files data, an ERD and a table schema were created to illustrate the table relationship.
 To finish the ETL project, the data from the derived CSV files will be imported into a Postgres database.

+### Summary

+Using Python, Pandas, Jupyter Notebook, and a PostgreSQL database:

+- Extracted and transformed data from an Excel spreadsheet into smaller CSV files

+- Created a PostgreSQL database and tables by using an ERD

+- Loaded CSV files into a database

+- Ran queries to retrieve data and generate reports for stakeholders

 ### List of deliverables